What makes us unique at Lakes

 Mission: At Lakes, the work we do is grounded in core beliefs that guide our efforts.
-We are committed to do our best in helping each child reach his or her highest potential.
-We believe that students are building their futures’ everyday they walk through our doors.
+We are committed to doing our best in helping each child reach his or her highest potential.
+We believe that students are building their futures every day as they walk through our doors.

-- School will be an emotionally and physically safe place
+- The school will be an emotionally and physically safe place.

-- Community and family involvement enhance and improve the educational process
+- Community and family involvement enhances and improves the educational process.

-- All students can learn and should have an equal and an equitable opportunity to do so
+- All students can learn and should have an equal and equitable opportunity to do so.

-- We will provide experiences that will enable students to become responsible citizens
+- We will provide experience enabling students to become responsible citizens.

 - Learning should be relevant and related to life experience.